briworkman/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-Peprocessing is an easier way to write and organize syntax for CSS written in a different language.
+Preprocessing is an easier way to write and organize syntax for CSS written in a different language.
 That language is then compiled into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?